Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 lock to manage its internal wait lists.
 It makes it easier to understand and reason about.
 However, it never runs user code under this lock and thus it is fully concurrent.
 This lock only somewhat limits its scalability to a very large number of concurrent threads.

-This implementation can be optimized to use lock-free disjoint-access-parallel data structures to scale to a large number of cores without changing its user-facing APIs.
-Channels are not built into the language, their implementation code be readily examined, improved, or replaced.
+> The actual implementation of channels and `select` in [kotlinx.coroutines](https://github.com/kotlin/kotlinx.coroutines) is based on lock-free disjoint-access-parallel data structures.

-The other important observation is that this channel implementation is independent of the interceptor in the coroutine context.
+This channel implementation is independent of the interceptor in the coroutine context.
 It can be used in UI applications under an event-thread interceptor as shown in the corresponding [continuation interceptor](#continuation-interceptor) section, or with any other one, or without